 Retailers know that women make the majority of purchasing decisions for their families, especially when it comes to food.
 These corporations have significant economic incentives to engage women suppliers who can help them anticipate and meet female customer needs.
 However, there is a gap in information to anticipate and meet such customer interests.
 In a recent Institute for Supply Management study on corporate supplier diversity, 71.8 percent of corporate respondents agreed that their biggest challenge was finding quality diverse suppliers, including women suppliers to meet their sourcing needs.

-"Corporations have significant economic incentives to engage women
+"Corporations have significant economic incentives to engage women suppliers who can help them anticipate and meet female customer needs."

 For the first time ever, large corporations are starting to assess how many women suppliers support their value chains at the local and global level.
 Corporations such as Walmart Stores and The Coca-Cola Company are in the process of developing global supplier diversity and inclusion programs to identify women-owned businesses that can supply relevant products and services, at all levels in the food system.